Questfall/docs/moderation/system fakes.md

 # System Fakes

 Users can't choose specific items to vote on when moderating - the **system assigns them randomly.** This prevents the same automated vote from being cast from many accounts.

-The system keeps a balance by providing users with different types of moderation and an equal amount of right/wrong answers and a moderation can be bypassed only by spending energy.
+The system keeps a balance by providing users with different types of moderation and an equal amount of right/wrong answers and a moderation can be bypassed only by spending silver.

 Along with the real problems that need moderation system generates **fakes**, that should not pass moderation.